lessthanoptimal/DeepBoof/README.md

 ## Installation

 [Gradle](http://gradle.org) is used to build DeepBoof and will automatically download all dependencies.

+## Running

-To get started classifying images simply load the Gradle project into you favorite IDE (probably IntelliJ or Eclipse) and run ExampleTorchVggCifar10.
+To get started classifying images simply load the Gradle project into you favorite IDE (probably IntelliJ or Eclipse) and run ExampleClassifyVggCifar10.
 This example downloads the network and testing data, then starts the classifier.

+Alternatively, you can just build and run any example from the command-line using Gradle directly:

+  gradle exampleRun -Pwhich=ExampleClassifyVggCifar10

 ## Future Work